Addressing the Impact of COVID-19 on Performance-Based Compensation

 - It’s generally tougher to modify a goal once it’s formalized.

-- For a large recipient base that extends past the C-suite, too much delay can trigger skepticism and negative spin.
+- For a large recipient base beyond the C-suite, too much delay can trigger skepticism and negative spin.

-- Delaying goal-setting presupposes there will be better information in two to three months, which there very well may not be.
-Instead, why not just use relative goals?
+- A delay in goal-setting anticipates better information in two to three months, which may very well not happen.

-3. Reduce goals by a factor in contemplation of the impact of COVID-19.
+4. Reduce goals upfront by a factor in contemplation of the impact of COVID-19.

 - It explicitly acknowledges that business operations have already been affected and attempts to reasonably incorporate those effects.

-- Risk accommodation may be too little or too much and therefore create a different problem in the future.
+- Adjusting goals by a fixed amount may under or over-adjust, therefore creating a different problem in the future.

-4. Select different performance metrics or award designs that offer better insulation against a secular shock like COVID-19.
+5. Select different performance metrics or award designs that offer better insulation against an exogenous shock like COVID-19 and any ensuing recession.

-- It’s an organic solution that addresses the root of the problem.
+- It’s an organic solution that gets to the root of the problem.

-- It delivers a superior story to participants who are naturally concerned with the awards they’re receiving.
+- It’s a better story for participants who are naturally concerned with the awards they’re receiving.

-- It’s potentially a drastic decision-making adjustment in a relatively short amount of time.
+- It’s a potentially drastic decision in a relatively short amount of time.

-- It may change the underlying incentives employees are accustomed to, and risks disconnect with business strategies.
+- It may change the underlying incentives employees are accustomed to.

-- It allows the compensation strategy to unfold as planned in the short term while providing reassurance that the “black swan” event of 2020 is being monitored and considered.
+- It allows the compensation strategy to unfold as planned in the short term while providing assurance that the “black swan” event of 2020 is being monitored and considered.

 - When and if an adjustment is applied, it will be based on better information than what’s available today.